seirdotexe/dynbuffer/README.md

 # dynbuffer

 DynBuffer is a library to easily manipulate bytes.
-It auto positions for you and expands the buffer by itself under the hood.
+It auto positions for you and expands the buffer by itself.
 It's made for developers who write back-end code and need direct byte manipulation without all the hassle!

 # Example